Stuart Fell

-Stuart Fell is a professional actor and stuntman.
-Prior to this career, Fell served in the Parachute Regiment.
+Stuart Fell is a professional actor and stuntman known particularly for his work with the British science fiction show Doctor Who.

+Early life

+Fell was born in Morecambe in the English county of Lancashire.
+His father served in the Royal Air Force during World War II and so the family "travelled around a lot", Fell told an interviewer, including a posting in Scotland.
+Prior to his television and film career, Fell worked as an electronics tester and then joined the British Army, serving in the Parachute Regiment.

+Career

 He has appeared on British television many times, with his earliest role being in the LWT comedy series Hark at Barker, in which he plays the driver of a car that crashes when he's distracted by Ronnie Barker carrying a mannequin.
 In 1971, he appeared as an uncredited extra in the Doctor Who serial Terror of the Autons, and his last role came in 1998, as a stuntman in Duck Patrol.

-He worked in over twenty Doctor Who stories in all, from 1971 to 1983, most often as a stuntman or actor, though he served once as a fight arranger in 1981.
-He was Dennis Moore on horseback in Monty Pythons Flying Circus, literally sitting in for John Cleese.
+He worked in over twenty Doctor Who stories in all, from 1971 to 1983, as a stuntman, actor, and once (in 1981) as a fight arranger.
+He played the role of Dennis Moore when on horseback in Monty Python's Flying Circus, doubling for John Cleese.

 His small size made him ideal for a number of roles.
-He was able to get inside a number of small, cramped costumes and even doubled for Katy Manning and Louise Jameson (wearing their costumes on both occasions!).
-His large range of varied skills also earned him considerable praise.
-In several DVD commentaries, a number of people have remarked that "he could do anything" from juggling, fire-breathing, acrobatics, stilt-walking and ride a motorcycle.
-As a relatively young newcomer to stunt work, he was eager to prove himself.
+He was able to get inside a number of small, cramped costumes and even doubled for Katy Manning and Louise Jameson (wearing their costumes on both occasions).
+His large range of varied skills earned him praise.
+In several DVD commentaries, he was praised for his range of skills including juggling, fire-breathing, acrobatics, stilt-walking and riding a motorcycle.
+Even as a newcomer to stunt work, he was eager to prove himself.
 One example was in The Claws of Axos, where he is shot and then flipped backwards on a wire rig.